Frequently Asked Questions

 - logs of current use & disposition

-No. Researcher’s permits and practitioner licenses do not allow for distribution to other researchers, even if the other researcher has the appropriate researcher’s permit or practitioner license.
+The researcher’s permits and practitioner licenses do not allow distribution to other researchers, even if the other researcher has the appropriate researcher’s permit or practitioner license.
 Furthermore, permits are geographically limited to the particular facility (i.e., room) registered.